xmlking/koa-router-decorators/README.md

 ## Usage

-This library supports [ES7 decorators proposal][decorators-url] which is supported by babel and typescripts.
+This library supports [ES7 decorators proposal][decorators-url] which is supported by babel and typescript.
 To use it with babel you should enable experimental `es7.decorators` feature in babel as described [here][babel-experimental-url].
 To use it with typescripts you should enable `experimentalDecorators` and `emitDecoratorMetadata` in `tsconfig.json`